 If you didn’t grab your freebie from the link above, you can click on the button below and a booklet for multiplying by 2 will be sent straight to your inbox.

-If you’d love a set of multiplication booklets that help teach the multiplication strategies for each fact 0 -12 and provide your students with motivating practice pages, you can grab a set from my TPT store.
+If you’d love a set of multiplication booklets that help teach the multiplication strategies for each fact 0 -12 and provide your students with motivating practice pages, you can purchase a set from my store.
 Just click the picture below or click HERE.

 Or if you’d love a massive growing bundle of multiplication games that includes the booklets above, you can find it HERE or by clicking the picture below.